Rahul1582/Bloggers-Arena/README.md

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will also see any lint errors in the console. -->

-### FEATURES:-
+### Features and Functionalities 😃:-

 - This is a Fully Functioning Blogging Website with `User Authentication` And `Authorization`.